-6.3 What happens in the case that within a reporting period, there is no data for the PSP to report?
+What happens in the case that within a reporting period, there is no data for the PSP to report?
 For instance, when PSPs do not have any payments under the VAT Directive 2020/284 in a given quarter or the thresholds are not exceeded in a given quarter?
 Will nil reporting be implemented in the XSD file, or will there be a simpler option available?

-As mentioned above, it is not mandatory to report in case of no transactions, or transactions below the threshold.
+It is not mandatory to report in case of no transactions, or transactions below the threshold.
 Further information can be found in the [R01] XSD User Guide.

-6.4 As for the type of reporting data: are special characters, negative values and national characters accepted by CESOP?
+As for the type of reporting data: are special characters, negative values and national characters accepted by CESOP?

-Yes and No. For some elements, special characters are allowed, but in other elements the input is limited.
+For some elements, special characters are allowed, but in other elements the input is limited.
 Detailed information is given in the [R01] XSD User Guide.